 30 The Phryne Fisher Mysteries

-Because for the financially independent, every place was more fun in the roaring 20s and Phryne makes the most of it.
+Because for the well-healed, every place was more fun in the roaring 20s and the Honouroable Ms. Fisher makes the most of it.

 For Kids and Tweens: Red Rocks

-Delve into the Celtic roots of New Zealand’s citizens with a story about a boy who accidentally acquired a selkie skin, leading to adventure and magic on the island’s Wellington coast.
+Red Rocks delves into the Celtic roots of New Zealand’s citizens with.
+In the story a boy named Jake accidentally acquires a selkie’s seal skin, leading to adventure and magic on the island’s Wellington coast.